paulopez78/devops-tools/docs/k8s.md

 - PersistentVolumes, PersistentVolumeClaims
 - StorageClass
 - StatefulSets and Headless services.
-- StatefulSets with PersistentVolumeClaims, PersistentVolumes and StorageClass
+- StatefulSets with PersistentVolumeClaims, PersistentVolumes and StorageClass.